brownan/G2/README.rst

   LISTEN_URL
     Set this to the URL that the Listen link should point to.

+  DEAD_AIR_TRACK
+    This is an absolute path on the filesysem to an mp3 that will play when otherwise nothing is playing. ``bees.mp3`` is included in the logic directory as a default; set this option to its path.

 Other directives, not documented yet
 ------------------------------------
 They're not strictly necessary for a working install, but may do something